dennisme/caesarCipher/README.md

 This is a quick program that uses the Caesar Cipher.

-In order to use simply fork the script and make it executable:
+In order to use simply download it and make it executable:

 `sudo chmod +x caesarCipher.py `